* Dudley sees Fed rate hikes as U.S. inflation weakness fades

-Investors are also awaiting a speech by Fed Chief Janet Yellen later in the week for more guidance on the monetary policy.
+Investors are also awaiting a speech by Fed Chief Janet Yellen on Tuesday for more guidance on the monetary policy.

-General Motors rose 1.67 percent after Deutsche Bank upgraded the automaker’s stock to “buy”, pointing to its autonomous vehicles, which could be ready for deployment within quarters.
+General Motors rose 2.05 percent after Deutsche Bank upgraded the automaker’s stock to “buy”.

-Allergan was up more than 1 percent after the drugmaker authorized a $2 billion buyback of its shares and said its chief financial officer would retire.
+Allergan was up 3 percent after the drugmaker authorized a $2 billion buyback of its shares and said its chief financial officer would retire.

 Declining issues outnumbered advancers on the NYSE by 1,442 to 1,369.
 On the Nasdaq, 1,741 issues fell and 1,071 advanced.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D’Silva)